brampat/brampat.github.io/2019-09-26_Global_AppSec/Day_1.md

 How to we add security to software development
 Obstacles:
-* How close is development to thge company's security team
+* How close is development to the company's security team
 * What's your biggest obstacle to learn security

 Security team:
 * Not visible
-* Not aproachable
+* Not approachable
 * Is there even a security team

 Learning security: